knmcguire/px4_sim_research_report/docs/conclusion.md

 # Brief Discussion and Recommendation

-The section will reflect  the survey’s results and give out a general recommendation of the next steps.
-Mind that this survey is written in mind to figure out the main priorities of the users of simulation and to find next steps.
-Of the 120 participants and an estimated community size of 15000 developers, the margin of error is about 8-9 %.
-That means that the results need to be taken with slight caution as that is higher than the recommend 5%, however the results give a significant preference that it is recommended to use it as a guide line.
+This section reflects on the survey's results and provides general recommendations for next steps.
+This survey was designed to identify the main priorities of simulation users.
+Of the 120 participants and an estimated community size of 15,000 developers, the margin of error is approximately 8-9%.
+While this is higher than the commonly recommended 5%, the results show significant preferences that can serve as guidelines.

 ## Reflections on the Survey Results